CrossRef/event-data-user-guide/docs/sources/datacite.md

 ## Methodology

-1. A member makes an XML deposit with Crossref.
+1. A member makes an XML deposit with DataCite.
 2. The agent monitors new deposits (or back-fills).
 3. When a link is found an Event is created if:
-    - it is to a non-Crossref DOI
+    - it is to a non-DataCite DOI
     - it has not already been reported to Event Data

 ## Evidence Record